-As Schiffler explores how “Imagine Dinner” can scale to countywide and national initiatives, the Los Angeles Unified School District and Common Threads, a national nonprofit that is working with LAUSD as part of its California Farm to School Program, have become key partners in how this project will affect young adults and culinary professionals beyond UCLA’s campus.
+As Schiffler explores how “Imagine Dinner” can scale to countywide and national initiatives, Common Threads, a national nonprofit with programs in Los Angeles, has become a key partner in how the project will affect young adults and culinary professionals beyond UCLA’s campus.

 A different kind of dinner performance